-This year, 100 brave and honest participants of all ages and backgrounds will have 5 minutes each to explore power and responsibility in their daily lives by responding to the question ‘WHO HAS POWER OVER YOU AND WHAT DO YOU WANT TO SAY TO THEM?’ before a live audience.
+100 brave and honest participants of all ages and backgrounds have 5 minutes each to explore power and responsibility in their daily lives by responding to the question ‘WHO HAS POWER OVER YOU AND WHAT DO YOU WANT TO SAY TO THEM?’ before a live audience.

 Speaking truth to power has its origins in anti-war pacifism, and these days it is widely accepted to mean saying something to those in authority or position of trust who don’t want to hear.
 Is it to your parents, a sibling, politician, lover, landlord, neighbour, religious leader, boss, banker or simply your best friend?
 It’s time to tell them the truth before it’s too late.

-‘The Truth to Power Café 2017’ will launch a series of international contemporary events reflecting on Harold Pinter’s Hackney Gang.
-In 2018, the series will culminate with the world-premiere of ‘Mick’s Friend’ (working title) by Mick Goldstein which has been adapted by his only son and Café host Jeremy, and Henry Woolf who at 87 was also in the Hackney Gang.
-Henry describes the Gang ‘as a bunch of determined solipsists’ who took on the bullies and fought with fascists and in 2017 the Café will do the same.
+‘The Truth to Power Café 2017/18’ launches a series of international contemporary events reflecting on Harold Pinter’s Hackney Gang.
+Henry Woolf who at 87 was in the Hackney Gang, describes them ‘as a bunch of determined solipsists’ who took on the bullies and fought with fascists and in 2017/18 the Café will do the same.

 "You’ve got to slide between the living and the dead,